PROJECT UPDATE June 2021

 ABOUT THE WORKING GROUP

-Heritage Communities Local Growth Planning Project Working Group
+Heritage Communities Local Area Planning Project Working Group

-Between August 28 and September 22, The City was accepting applications for the Heritage Communities Local Growth Planning Working Group.
+Between August 28 and September 22, The City was accepting applications for the Heritage Communities Local Area Planning Working Group.
 This working group will provide key input into the Heritage Communities project and will help ensure different viewpoints and perspectives are brought to the table.
 We received over 170 applications from the broader community.